Part ofWeb Development·Framework choices, e-commerce platforms, ERP and school-management software, and custom-software architecture.

 - You are building an application that will grow over time

-Cost Comparison for Indian Businesses
+What Is the Cost Comparison for Indian Businesses (CodeIgniter vs Laravel)?

 In India, Laravel developers are more widely available than CodeIgniter specialists.
 A mid-level Laravel developer commands ₹4-8 LPA, while CodeIgniter developers are in a similar range.
 Development costs for a typical business application: